bitwarden/passwordless-docs/src/guide/get-started.md

 Should your API request fail, you will receive a error response with `json`-formatted [problem details](errors).
 :::

-2. On your frontend, initiate the WebAuthn process to create and store a WebAuthn credential using the generated registration token ([learn more](js-client)), for example:
+2. On your frontend, initiate the WebAuthn process to create and store a passkey using the generated registration token ([learn more](js-client)), for example:

 <Badge text="frontend" type="tip"/>